Deep, Deep Learning with BART: Results

-Another critical limit is the memory consumption of the networks on the GPU.
 We measured the peak GPU memory allocation during training and inference for the respective implementations of MoDL and VarNet and present the results in \tblref{tbl:memory}.
 Since allocating GPU memory is expensive, both, BART and TensorFlow, use a memory cache to reuse allocated memory.
-While BART allocates memory on demand, TensorFlow pre-allocates larger memory blocks which might not be necessary.
-Thus, we also provide the memory usage before reaching the peak usage which serves as a loose lower bound for the memory needed by TensorFlow.
-BART needs more memory than TensorFlow to train MoDL but less memory to train VarNet.
-The memory needed for inference is similar across implementations.
+While BART allocates memory on demand, TensorFlow pre-allocates larger memory blocks such that the peak memory allocation exceeds the actually required memory.
+Thus, we also state the memory allocation before reaching the peak allocation which serves as a loose lower bound.
+The memory needed for training and inference is overall similar across implementations.
+The TensorFlow implementation of VarNet computes the gradient steps in the data-consistency block without removing frequency oversampling which is a possible reason for the higher memory requirement.
+Results on the TITAN Xp are based on an old version of BART since the GPU broke during the revision.